| Key learnings:

 To sum up, not all whey is created equally.
-If you’re only interest is in providing a rapid source of protein, most wheys will do.
+If your only interest is in providing a rapid source of protein, most wheys will do.
 Undenatured, native whey may support athletic performance better than denatured whey, due to the higher levels of BCAAs, easier digestibility and bioavailability of glutathione precursors, which can improve recovery.
 Looking beyond athletic performance, to get most of the healthy aging support, detoxification, digestion and immune-enhancing effects of whey protein, undenatured and native is the first choice for informed, health-conscious consumers.

 - Ha, E. and Zemel, M.B., 2003.
 Functional properties of whey, whey components, and essential amino acids: mechanisms underlying health benefits for active people.
 The Journal of nutritional biochemistry, 14(5), pp.251-258.

 - Hulmi, J.J., Lockwood, C.M. and Stout, J.R., 2010.
 Effect of protein/essential amino acids and resistance training on skeletal muscle hypertrophy: A case for whey protein.
 Nutrition & metabolism, 7(1), p.51.

 - Hoffman, J.R. and Falvo, M.J., 2004.
 Protein–which is best?.
 Journal of sports science & medicine, 3(3), p.118.